bilalkhann16/FindMyDomain/README.md

 # FindMyDomain
-Find My Domain helps you in finding the best domain for you.
+Find My Domain helps you in finding the best domain.
 When you're looking for a new domain, you have to individually search using keywords.
 It takes time and is boring.
 On Find My Domain all you need to do is put your 3 keywords and let computer will find the best domains available for each keyword from GoDaddy Database.
 Enjoy :)

 **Requirments**